-(11) Common Stock
+(9) Common Stock

-In November 2014, the Company's board of directors authorized a new share repurchase program (the "2014 Repurchase Program"), which supersedes and replaces any prior repurchase programs.
+In November 2014, the Company's board of directors authorized a share repurchase program (the "2014 Repurchase Program"), which supersedes and replaces any prior repurchase programs.
 Under the 2014 Repurchase Program, the Company is authorized to repurchase up to 3 million shares of the Company's Class B common stock in the aggregate through open market and privately negotiated transactions, at such times and in such amounts as the Company deems appropriate.
 Repurchases may also be made under a Rule 10b5-1 plan, which would permit shares to be repurchased when the Company might otherwise be precluded from doing so under insider trading laws.
 The timing and actual number of shares repurchased will depend on a variety of factors including price, corporate and regulatory requirements, capital availability, and other market conditions.
 The 2014 Repurchase Program does not have an expiration date and may be expanded, limited or terminated at any time without prior notice.
-During the three months ended March 31, 2015, the Company repurchased 238,000 shares of Class B common stock for \$931,000.
+The Company did not repurchase any Class B common stock for the three months ended March 31, 2016 and 2017.

-During the three months ended March 31, 2015 and 2016, the Company's board of directors approved and the Company retired 469,961 and 125,237 shares, respectively, of treasury stock.
+During the three months ended March 31, 2016, the Company's board of directors approved and the Company retired approximately 125,237 shares of treasury stock.